robcarver17/skipperman/docs/import_registration_data_help.md

 Let's assume that you duplicated an existing Cadet event in Wild Apricot without making any changes, and that it's an event which already exists in Skipperman.
 If not, then you will need to read the [detailed help on field mapping](WA_field_mapping_help).

-Assuming you're already in 'Main menu/Events/ Event name / Import registration data / Import from WA spreadsheet file', now click on 'Set up WA field mapping'.
-Then in the following menu, choose 'Clone the mapping for an existing event'.
+Assuming you're already in `Main menu / Events/ Event name / Import registration data / Import from WA spreadsheet file`, now click on `Set up WA field mapping`.
+Then in the following menu, choose `Clone the mapping for an existing event`.
 Then choose the event you want to clone.
-You will now see the message 'Mapping copied from event June training 2023 to **New event name and year**'.
+You will now see the message `Mapping copied from event June training 2023 to New event name and year`.
-After pressing 'Finished', you will see the message 'Mapping already set up for TestEvent 2025'.
-Click on back and you are back at the main import page.
+After pressing `Finished`, you will see the message `Mapping already set up for TestEvent 2025`.
+Click on `Back` and you are now at the main import page.
 The status will have changed to:

-> Status:
-> Field mapping has been setup.
+> `Field mapping has been setup.`
-> No WA file has ever been uploaded before (or WA ID has been manually cleared).
+> `No WA file has ever been uploaded before (or WA ID has been manually cleared).`
-> No registration data imported yet.
+> `No registration data imported yet.`
-> No file currently uploaded for import.
+> `No file currently uploaded for import.`

 ## Uploading a WA export file

 You are now ready for the next step - uploading the WA file you exported earlier.
-Click on the 'Upload a WA export file', 'Choose file', and then 'Upload selected file'.
-If all goes well, you will see the message 'Uploaded file successfully'.
+Click on the `Upload a WA export file`, `Choose file`, and then `Upload selected file`.
+If all goes well, you will see the message `Uploaded file successfully`.
 The status in the import page will now read:

-> Status:
-> Field mapping has been setup.
+> `Field mapping has been setup.`
-> A WA file with WA ID 5271589 has been previously uploaded.
+> `A WA file with WA ID 5271589 has been previously uploaded.`
-> No registration data imported yet.
+> `No registration data imported yet.`
-> WA file has been uploaded ready for import
+> `WA file has been uploaded ready for import`